eficode-academy/concourse/flightschool.md

     script with a current working directory containing all of your inputs as subdirectories.

-Ok, let's save that in `build.yml` and run our command again.
+Ok, let's save that in `build.yml` and run our execute command again.

 ```sh